cschram/drawgaiden/README.md

 # Features

 * Real-time web-socket collaboration
-* Pencil tool allowing you to draw with any color and multiple line widths
+* Pencil, Rectangle, and Circle tools
 * Clear and Save buttons

 Currently all of the canvas state is stored in memory in the Node application, so if you kill the process and start it up all of your data is lost.